HWHapply/VID/README.md

 ```
 #### Explanation: ####

-- **YYYYmmdd_HHMMSS/**: The root directory, named with the current timestamp:
+- **YYYYmmdd_HHMMSS**: The root directory, named with the current timestamp:

-  - **data/**: Contains the input data and metadata table with results saved inside.
+  - **data**: Contains the input data and metadata table with results saved inside.
     - ***data.rds***: The input Seurat object file with predicted infection status and probabilities in the meta.data.
     - ***metadata.csv***: A CSV file containing metadata the same as the samples in `data.rds`.

-  - **output/**: Contains the results and outputs from the machine learning tasks.
+  - **output**: Contains the results and outputs from the machine learning tasks.
     - ***Confusion_Matrix_test.png***: An image file showing the confusion matrix on the test set.
     - ***ROC_Curve_test.png***: An image file showing the Receiver Operating Characteristic (ROC) curve on the test set.
     - ***important_genes.txt***: A text file listing the important genes identified by the boruta.